henryhawke/ReasonSuite/src/resources/master-prompt.md

 Return strictly formatted JSON per tool schemas below.

-### Tool-First Execution Protocol (MANDATORY)
+### Tool-First Execution Protocol (Default Flow)

-Follow this sequence to ensure tools are actually used rather than freehand reasoning:
+Use this sequence to stay tool-led; skip steps deliberately when the task is already scoped:

 1) Selection

-- Call `reasoning.selector` with { request, context? }.
+- When unsure which tool fits, call `reasoning.selector` with { request, context? }.
+- If the request already maps cleanly to a tool (e.g., "generate hypotheses"), you may go straight to that tool and note the rationale.
-- Obey `primary_mode` and queue the returned `razor_stack` for pruning later.
+- When you do run the selector, obey `primary_mode` and queue the returned `razor_stack` for pruning later.

 2) Planning

-- If the task is multi-step or ambiguous, call `reasoning.router.plan` with { task, context?, maxSteps }.
+- For multi-step or ambiguous work, call `reasoning.router.plan` with { task, context?, maxSteps }.
+- If the plan is obvious (single calculation, one-off clarification), document the reason for skipping the router instead of forcing an extra call.
-- Execute the plan steps strictly in order.
-Do not skip steps unless infeasible.
+- Execute the plan steps in order when a plan is generated.
+Note any infeasible step and choose an alternative tool explicitly.

 3) Execution Rules (per step)